 Age: 5 Years (DOB 16/9/2012)

-Milo is currently our only male wombat resident at the Zoo, born at Australia Zoo in September 2012.
-Milo is slowly growing into a very cheeky little boy who tries to push his limits with our other adult wombats, especially during lunch time.
+Born at Australia Zoo in September 2012, Milo is the father to our newest addition Jimmy.
+Milo is a very cheeky little boy who tries to push his limits with our other adult wombats, especially during lunch time.
 He will often try to see if what the other wombats have for lunch is better than his, and the keepers have fun stopping him from trying to chase the other wombats away from their meal!

-When not grazing on the grass, Milo can be found sticking his nose in everyone else’s business, whether it’s trying to help the keepers clean the dens, or helping the other wombats dig burrows in the sand, you can be sure Milo is causing trouble somewhere!
+When not grazing on the grass, Milo can be found sticking his nose in everyone else's business, whether it's trying to help the keepers clean the dens, or helping the other wombats dig burrows in the sand, you can be sure Milo is causing trouble somewhere but rest assured the female wombats have no issue telling him to go away!
+On a hot summers' day you can be guaranteed to see Milo asleep on his back in the coolness of the den.

 Age: 22 Years (DOB 15/6/1995)

 Minibus is our oldest wombat, born in June 1995!
 There are a number of ways Minibus, or Mini, likes to spend her day.
-You will often find her renovating her burrows through the sandpit, chilling out under the guava tree in the shade, or having cuddles with her keepers ...
+You will often find her chilling out under the guava tree in the shade or having cuddles with her keepers ...
 Oh, what a life!

 By far her favourite activity is going out on her daily walk.
 Whether she ventures around the entire Zoo or 20 metres down the path to her favourite grazing area, she loves to get out and about on her little adventures.